Konsole512/hackrf-sky13418/Readme.md

   an open line to 0 V, so the switch reads that bit as permanently low.
 - **No sync / "weak marker contrast".** There must be a real signal present and the `--dwell`/`--marker` values must match the `hackrf_operacake -t` plan.
 The rotation only runs while `hackrf_transfer` is streaming.
+The most common cause is too short a marker dwell: the firmware switch will not toggle for dwells under ~1 ms (≈20000 samples), so keep `-t B1:` and `--marker` ≥ 20000.
 - **Rebuilding from scratch.** Re-apply the patch on a clean tree and repeat section 1.
 The firmware customization lives only in this patch, so keep it.